Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 What is your competition doing over this period?

 Maybe you’ve only planned to participate on the actual day, whereas your competition is discounting over the entire week.
-Do your research and look at what your competitors did the year prior, as they’re likely to repeat it.
+Do your research and look at what competitors did the year prior, as they’re likely to repeat it.

 9. Pricing: To discount or not to discount